ModelBrew AI Blog · February 2026 · 9 min read

 What This Means for Production AI

-The distinction between LoRA and CRMA mirrors a broader trend in the field.
+The distinction between LoRA and CRMA reflects a broader shift in the field.
 The first wave of fine-tuning innovation was about efficiency — making it possible to train large models at all on limited hardware.
 LoRA and QLoRA solved that problem definitively.

 The second wave is about reliability.
 As fine-tuning moves from research experiments to production deployments, the requirements shift.
-It is no longer enough to produce a good model once.
+Producing a good model once isn't enough anymore.
 You need to produce good models consistently, update them safely, and trust that new training will not break what already works.

 This is not unique to language models.
 Every engineering discipline goes through this progression — first making something work, then making it reliable.
 What is notable about CRMA is that the reliability comes not from process improvements or better hyperparameter tuning, but from mathematical constraints built into the training mechanism itself.